umairalipathan1980/Product-Review-Sentiment-Analysis/README.md

 Related files include `input/sentiment_enriched.xlsx`, which acts as the optional fallback dataset for the dashboard and Ask Agent, and `input/product_summaries.json`, which stores cached AI-generated summaries for Analytics filters.

-## Tool Guide

-This tool turns raw product review data into a structured sentiment dataset that business teams can explore through interactive analytics, aspect benchmarking, row-level review inspection, and natural-language questioning.
-The workflow is designed for business users who need to move from raw reviews to actionable signals without building a separate reporting pipeline for every new question.

-The core output of the tool is an enriched review file where the original review rows are preserved and augmented with language detection, review-level sentiment, and structured aspect-level evidence.
-That enriched output then powers every analysis page in the application.

-The tool is built to support a business workflow that moves from one review file to several different kinds of insight.
-It starts from a single uploaded review dataset, allows the same data to be sliced across multiple business dimensions such as country, source, product, model, generation, or region, and keeps the connection back to the original customer language so charts and summaries can always be checked against supporting review evidence.

 ## How to Run and Save Sentiment Analysis

 The first step is to collect product reviews from the sources your team already uses.
 These may come from web scrapers, marketplace exports, retailer portals, third-party review services, internal review programs, or Amazon APIs.
 Before running sentiment analysis, these reviews should be combined into a single Excel table.